parpwhick/julia/doc/stdlib/parallel.rst

 .. function:: fetch(RemoteRef)

    Wait for and get the value of a remote reference.
+If the remote value is an exception, wraps the exception in a ``RemoteException`` and throws it.

 .. function:: remotecall_wait(id, func, args...)